 The Graduate Vocal Arts Program is a unique master of music program in vocal arts.
 Created to prepare the young singer for the special challenges of pursuing a professional life in music in the 21st century, this two-year MM degree program balances a respect for established repertory and expressive techniques with the flexibility and curiosity needed to keep abreast of evolving musical ideas.
-Students work on art song, chamber music, new music and operatic repertoire throughout the coursework of the program.
-Operatic repertoire is studied and performed throughout the curriculum and, in alternate years, in a fully staged production at the Richard B. Fisher Center for the Performing Arts.
+Students work on operatic, art song, chamber music, and new music repertoire throughout the coursework of the program.
+Operatic repertoire is studied and performed throughout the curriculum and in fully staged productions at the Richard B. Fisher Center for the Performing Arts.
 The program also includes a strong practical component, with seminars and classes on career skills led by some of the leading figures in arts management and administration.

 Join the Conversation

 Mezzo-soprano Stephanie Blythe is considered one of the most highly respected and critically acclaimed artists of her generation.
 Her repertoire ranges from Handel to Wagner, German lieder to contemporary and classic American song.
 Blythe has performed on many of the world’s great stages, such as Carnegie Hall, the Metropolitan Opera, Covent Garden, the Paris National Opera, and the San Francisco, Chicago Lyric, and Seattle Operas.
 In addition to leading the artistic vision of the Vocal Arts Program, she will be in residence at Bard, teaching Core Seminar III, leading the weekly Singer’s Forum, directing the Opera Workshop, and offering biweekly private coaching sessions.
 Ms. Blythe succeeds American soprano Dawn Upshaw, who conceived and designed the Graduate Vocal Arts Program and led it from its founding in 2006 until 2019.

 In Her Own Words

 Artistic Director Stephanie Blythe